Developer Guide

 However, different commands of the same functionality are analougous to each other to enhance readablity and expandability.

-class, thus the primary difference between each of them is within their execute
+Furthermore, all of the commands extend the main Command class, thus the primary difference between each of them is within their execute methods.
+For their general implementation, please refer the “Logic component” section above.

-This section will explore the implemention of the execute
+This section will explore the implemention of the execute methods for each of the four functionalities.

 Add Functionality

-has been grouped together as they are very similar in implementation.
+Note: Add patient and doctor has been grouped together as they are very similar in implementation.

 This reduces repetition of information and increases clarity.

-for doctor class which both extend the Command
+This command is implemented through the AddPatientCommand for patient and AddDoctorCommand for doctor class which both extend the Command class.

 Add command execution sequence: